 PRNSA office volunteers assist with filing, database management, mailings, writing, editing and program promotion.

 Field Institute Class Facilitators assist instructors with class preparation, set-up, welcoming and supporting participants.
+Click here for more information and to register for our upcoming Field Institute Facilitator Training on February 12th!

 - National Park Service volunteers assist park staff with a variety of tasks from pulling invasive plants to monitoring special status species to helping with visitor services.